 The L. Plantarum cultures we use are very hardy and cannot be destroyed by antibiotics.

 I use organic vegetables that are locally available and I put a lot of love into each jar that I pack for you to eat.
 I hope you enjoy them as much as I have.

 I only wish I had known about this wonderful concept sooner.
-Now that I've found it, I'm bringing it to you (Moms, teenagers, children, and babies) one loving spoonful at a time to help you maintain wellness.
+Now that I've found it, I'm bringing it to you (Moms, teenagers, children, and babies in Lenexa and Kansas City, KS) one loving spoonful at a time to help you maintain wellness.